Know your travel industry terms

 ARC (Airlines Reporting Corporation)

-ARC is A United States-based company which provides ticket transaction settlement services between airlines and travel agencies and travel management companies.
+ARC is A United States-based company that provides ticket transaction settlement services between airlines and travel agencies and travel management companies.

 Calendar dates where promotions or specials are not available – usually due to a holiday or special event (such as the Olympics, World Cup, etc).

-A fare available to buyers who purchase a large volume of airline seats, usually priced lower than published fares.
+A bulk fare available to buyers who purchase a large volume of airline seats usually priced lower than published fares.

 An agreement between two or more airlines which allows one carrier to market the flight and collect the payment for a flight operated by another carrier.
 This allows the carrier to provide service to a wider range of destinations that they typically do not serve.